tonethar/IGME-110-Fall-2024/exercises/github-intro.md

 ## \*\* Part C - Create a Listicle! \*\*

+- Listicle as simply lists of Hypertext links that might be useful/interesting to other people
-- Here are 2 examples of useful lists:
+- Here are 2 examples of lists that could be considered useful:
   - https://github.com/public-api-lists/public-api-lists
   - https://github.com/leereilly/games

-### Exercise - create you own IGME-110 listicle in markdown
+### Exercise - create your own IGME-110 listicle in markdown

 - Name the file **my-listicle.md**
-- Give it whatever theme you want  (but be sure to keep it SFW!) - some ideas
+- Give it whatever theme you want  (but be sure to keep it SFW!) - some ideas:
+  - 110 media resources
-  - Generative AI
+  - Generative AI Resources
+  - Board Games list, Video game list, ...
+  - Cool places
+  - Some other list related to a hobby of yours
+  - etc
+- Don't forget to click "Commit changes ..." when you are done!
+- **Submission:** See [https://mycourses.rit.edu](https://mycourses.rit.edu/) "Assignments" tab to see where to upload your link